Frequently Asked Questions (FAQ)

 The ideal choice though is to come for private sessions AND take a regular class.

 Remember you are learning, so the more opportunities you get to learn under supervision the faster you will progress!

 No, strenuous activity right after a session is not recommended.
 Allow 24 hours so your brain can consolidate the new learning.
-A brisk walk however is very helpful after a session as it helps to integrate the changes that occur during a session.
-It is common to feel tired and relaxed after a private session or class, so clear your schedule after your session, and maybe even have a nap if possible.
+A brisk walk however is very helpful after a session as it helps to integrate the changes in muscle tonus that occur during a session.
+It is very common to feel tired and relaxed after a private session or class, so clear your schedule after your session, and maybe even have a nap if possible.